daniel-furman/llm-reasoning-pop-quiz/README.md

 * From [https://arxiv.org/abs/2205.11916](https://arxiv.org/abs/2205.11916)

 **1.1** A juggler has 16 balls.
 Half of the balls are golf balls and half of the golf balls are blue.
-How many blue golf balls are there?\nLet's work this out in a step by step way to be sure we have the right answer while responding as succinctly as possible.
+How many blue golf balls are there?\nLet's respond succinctly and work this out in a step by step way to be sure we have the right answer.

 | model                        |  response             | correct  |
 |------------------------------|-----------------------|:---------:|